the-turing-way/the-turing-way/book/README.md

 All the text for each chapter lives inside its own folder in the `content/` directory.

-Everything else is in the `website/`.
-The figures are present in the `book/content/figures/` directory.
+All figures associated to the chapters are stored in and linked from the `book/content/figures/` directory.
+Everything else is in the `website/` folder.

 ### Configuration
 - To change the table of contents (order of the chapters) see the `website/_data/toc.yml` file.
 Documentation can be found on the [TOC structure](https://jupyterbook.org/customize/toc.html).